rolandra1/rolandra1.github.io/CodeReview.md

 ## Review Method and Evaluation Focus

-Across all artifacts, I applied consistent evaluation criteria:
+Across all artifacts, I applied consistent evaluation criteria.

 ### **Existing Functionality**

-Understanding the original logic and workflow before modifying anything.
+First, I described how the current code works and documented the main components and workflows.
+This step made sure I fully understood the behavior and intent of each artifact before proposing any changes.

 ### **Code Analysis**

-Focused on:
+Next, I evaluated the code with a focus on:

 - Architecture and structure
 - Logic clarity and decision flow